Phnom Penh in 3 Days

 Plantation Urban Resort foyer

-Child no 1 is staying in less salubrious circumstances at the nearby Panorama Mekong Hostel.
-However, it does have a 4th floor bar overlooking the Mekong River.
-And sells cocktails at £1.35 each, so we join her by the river for drinks and dinner.
+Our daughter is staying in less salubrious circumstances at the nearby Panorama Mekong.
+However, it does have a 4th floor bar offering a stunning view across the Mekong River.
+And sit ells cocktails at £1.35 each, so we join her by the river for drinks and dinner.

-It’s a popular area, the river is full of boats and has a footpath lined with palm trees full of walkers and runners.
-As it gets dark, the boats light up and there are red and blue fairy lights on the palm trees which match the Cambodian flags along the street.
+It’s a popular area.
+The riverside footpath is lined with palm trees and packed with walkers and runners.
+The river is full of boats.
+As it gets dark, the boats light up and there are red and blue fairy lights on the palm trees, which match the Cambodian flags dotted along the street.
 It’s a magical sight.

 Walking back to our hotel, we pass the Royal Palace, which is also illuminated at night.